 Case: 18-karat rose gold / Yellow gold / Stainless steel

-Complications: Chronograph (four counters), day of the week, date
+Functions: Chronograph (four counters), day of the week, date, hours, minutes, small seconds

 Dial: Black